 The Spring 2024 Program will run from Tuesday, Jan.
 16 through Friday, May 3.
 The deadline to apply is Friday, Nov.
 17, 2023.

-The Summer 2023 Program will begin on Tuesday, May 30 and conclude on Friday, August 11.
+The Summer 2024 Program will run from Tuesday, May 21 through Friday, August 9.
 The deadline to apply is Monday, March 15, 2024.

 The Combatting Human Trafficking program educates, raises awareness and implements action-based solutions to end modern slavery.
 Through collaborative partnerships, critical research and direct engagement with innovative programs, the Institute develops and deploys strategies to combat all forms of human trafficking at local, state, national and international levels.

 The Team: Kristen Abrams and Kelsey Syms

 The Human Rights and Democracy program is dedicated to advancing human rights, dignity, democracy and freedom in the United States and around the world.

 The Team: Paul Fagan, Luke Englebert, Berivan Orucoglu and Pedro Pizano